John “Black Jack” Wilkins: Cook, Caterer and Hotel Keeper

 Bottom: Advertisement in The Star and Enterprise, Shippensburg, May 12, 1859.

-"'Black Jack’ was a famous cook,” wrote Jeremiah Zeamer, editor of the American Volunteer newspaper.
+"'Black Jack’ was a famous cook,” wrote Jeremiah Zeamer, editor of Carlisle's American Volunteer newspaper.
 “He had a great reputation as a cook and caterer.
 Whenever in that part of the county there was a wedding, a dance, or a party of any kind for which a feast was to be prepared, ‘Black Jack’ was sent for to superintend the cooking and set the table, and so well did he do this that he was always in high favor with people who had appetites.”1

 “Jack was the smartest (of Wilkins’children) and Fisher took a fancy to him, and I think, gave him some schooling….
 He sent him to Harrisburg to learn the business, and I think gave him money to start with.”4 Fisher wrote his will in 1834, and he left money to Wilkins noting, “I give and bequeath to my man John Wilkins, $500.
 He has lived in my house all his life time.
 He is now in the twenty-ninth year of his age and never departed from my employment, not even for a day without liberty.”5